RedisAI/FraudDetectionDemo/README.md

 - 2 Tensorflow models

 ### Exploring Flow 1
-Select a key of a hash containing reference data in the browser and go back to the CLI.
+Select a key of a hash containing reference data in the Browser Tool and go back to the CLI.
+Notice that the commands will execute use two different keys:

+- `478_2` the raw reference data.
+- `478_2_tensor` the tensor counterpart of this raw reference data.

-The following three commands will prove that the tensor reprentation of the raw data is always kept in sync by RedisGears.
+The following three commands will demonstrate that the tensor representation of the raw data is always kept in sync by RedisGears.

-1. `debug object 478_2_tensor` will allow you to inspect the last time the key was touched `lru_seconds_idle`.
+1. `debug object 478_2_tensor` will allow you to inspect the last time the tensor key was touched (`lru_seconds_idle`).
 1. Update a field in the raw data via the `HSET` command.
 1. Debug the object again and notice that the `lru_seconds_idle` has now been updated.